Fast randomized least-squares solvers can be just as accurate and stable as classical direct solvers: SPIR and FOSSILS: Implementation guidance

 Therefore, we can test for numerical rank deficiency at runtime.
-If a problem is determined to be numerically rank-deficient, one can fall back on a column pivoted \QR- or SVD-based solver, if desired.
-Alternately, if the user still wants a fast least-squares solution, computed by FOSSILS, we solve a regularized least-squares problem
+If a problem is determined to be numerically rank-deficient, one can fall back on a column pivoted \QR- or \SVD-based solver, if desired. \rr{Considering the necessity of the SVD for quality assurance at run-time, we implement a truncated SVD-based preconditioner.
+In particular, having computed the SVD of the sketch $\mat{SA} = \mat{U_1\Sigma_1 V_1^\top} + \mat{U_2\Sigma_2 V_2^\top}$, where the singular values of $\mat{\Sigma_1}$ are all greater than some small constant $\tau$ (we set $\tau = 30u$), the inverted preconditioner is $\mat{V_1\Sigma_1^{-1}}$.
+This is also suggested in the generic sketch-and-precondition algorithm presented in~\cite{CFS21}.} Alternatively, \rrrr{if the user still wants a fast least-squares solution, computed by SPIR or FOSSILS,} we can solve a regularized least-squares problem